ibm-cloud-docs/platform-engineering/white-paper.md

 ![Backstage.io Application Developer Experience](images/backstage.svg){: caption="Backstage.io application developer experience" caption-side="bottom"}

-**Backstage.io** serves as the front end for the entire developer experience, streamlining workflows and improving productivity.
-However, the implementation of key IDP functions for {{site.data.keyword.cloud_notm}} deployments still rely on IBM Cloud’s native tools.
-These integrations can coexist with other cloud environments, giving developers flexibility in their deployment choices.
+**Backstage.io** serves as the front end for the entire developer experience, enabling multi-cloud deployments, streamlining workflows, and improving productivity.
+However, key IDP functions for {{site.data.keyword.cloud_notm}} deployments are implemented by building custom plugins which use IBM Cloud APIs to access Catalogs, Deployable Architectures, Projects, Toolchains, Notifications, and other IBM Cloud capabilities.

 Organizations can customize their stack by replacing components with their preferred tools—such as GitHub instead of GitLab, GitHub Actions instead of {{site.data.keyword.cloud_notm}} toolchains, or Instana Observability instead of {{site.data.keyword.cloud_notm}} observability—ensuring a tailored, scalable, and efficient developer experience.